Malibu High

 Malibu High is a 1979 American exploitation film directed by Irvin Berwick and starring Jill Lansing.
 The film led to a quasi-sequel, The Graduates of Malibu High.

-One song by Alan Tew, "The Big One", played during the film, was the inspiration to the theme song to The People's Court.
+One song by Alan Tew, "The Big One", played during the film, was later the theme song to The People's Court.

 Synopsis

-High school student Kim Bentley (Jill Lansing) is having a tough time of things at the moment, she has been dumped by her boyfriend Kevin (Stuart Taylor) for rich girl Annette (Tammy Taylor), her grades are slipping and she has no money, and all her mother (Phyllis Benson) seems to care about is cleaning.
-Kim tells her best friend Lucy (Katie Johnson) that the nonsense ends today.
+High school student Kim Bentley is having a tough time of things at the moment.
+She has been dumped by her boyfriend Kevin for rich girl Annette.
+Her grades are slipping, she has no money, and all her mother seems to care about is cleaning.
+Kim tells her best friend Lucy that the nonsense ends today.
 Kim's been feeling sorry for herself ever since her father hanged himself.

-She begins working for Tony the pimp (Alex Mann) and things start to look good for her, new clothes, new car and good grades.
+She begins working for Tony the pimp and things start to look good for her, new clothes, new car and good grades.
 Annette begins to hate Kim even more and Kevin becomes jealous.
-Kim then meets Lance (Garth Howard) who frees her from turning tricks in a beat up old van which leads her to better clothes and nicer cars.
+Kim then meets Lance who frees her from turning tricks in a beat up old van which leads her to better clothes and nicer cars.
 Prostitution isn't the worst of it as Kim is forced to kill a man in self-defense when he tries to have his way with her being tied up.
 Kim becomes a hit woman and after murdering several people, including Annette and her father, she herself is killed on a deserted beach.